 Flashlights vs Headlamps

 Headlamps are miniature-sized flashlights on an elastic band.
-Because the battery pack is smaller in a headlamp, the very best headlamps max out around 500 lumens.
+Because a headlamp battery pack is smaller than a flashlight, the very best headlamps max out around 500 lumens.
 For hiking, you’ll often find a headlamp a great tool as it leaves your hands free for hiking poles and other tools.

 There are several reasons you would want a flashlight over a headlamp:

 - You get a greater range of view with a flashlight.
 Headlamps can only shine where you are looking.
 So for example, if you look down to talk to your child, the headlamp is shining in her eyes, not on the trail ahead.